Bill Armstrong (announcer)

 William Armstrong (born January 19, 1932, Gloucester, Massachusetts – January 2, 2000, Frazier Park, California) was an American television game show announcer and producer.
 He produced The Hollywood Squares for several years, and later was a business partner with Squares host Peter Marshall in a production company.
-He received two Emmy nominations as producer for Hollywood Squares.
+He received two Emmy Award nominations as producer of Hollywood Squares.

 Armstrong also co-produced and announced on Celebrity Sweepstakes and The Reel to Reel Picture Show.
-He was the announcer of KTLA's Liar's Club, a role he continued in its first year of syndication and returned to in 1988.
+During the 1974-75 season, Armstrong served as host of KTLA's Liar's Club, a role he continued in its first year of syndication, and would later serve as announcer for the first half of the 1988 revival.

-He was the executive producer of Matchmaker, for which he occasionally announced as well.
+He was executive producer of the 1987-88 syndicated dating series Matchmaker, for which he occasionally announced as well.